Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

-Another direction for parametrically manipulating naturalistic data comes from using video games to study sequential decision-making and higher-level cognition \citep{allen2024using}.
-While games are artificial, different parameters such as the size of a world, the number of agents, the length of tasks, can be parametrically manipulated to reflect values more inline with those found in the real-world.
-As such, simulated environments used in ML offer valuable settings for cognitive experimentation.
-For example, Craftax~\citep{matthews2024craftax}, a 2D Minecraft environment, offers parametrically-generated open-world environments containing complex goal hierarchies, which can be used for studying topics like exploration or planning.
-Other environments offer opportunities to study long-horizon generalization~\citep{nikulin2024xland}, coordination~\citep{flair2023jaxmarl}, physical reasoning~\citep{matthews2024kinetix}, etc. Because these environments are parametrically generated it is easy to create highly-variable-yet-controlled manipulations, e.g. many environments that systematically vary planning difficulty.
-Critically, a new tool called NiceWebRL\footnote{\url{https://github.com/KempnerInstitute/nicewebrl}}, enables easily running web-browser human experiments using the environemnts above and the many other ML environments written using Jax~\citep{jax2018github}.
-Thus, there is a growing ecosystem of tools for building complex naturalistic experimental paradigms, and evaluating humans and models with them.
+Another direction for parametrically manipulating naturalistic data comes from using video games to study sequential decision-making and higher-level cognition \citep{allen2024using}. \andrew{Games combine rich environments with the ability to parametrically manipulate features to reflect naturalistic values, while introducing experimental manipulation.
+For example } \andrew{\citet{carvalho2025preemptive} tested human goal preplay using} Craftax~\citep{matthews2024craftax}---a 2D Minecraft environment \andrew{that} offers parametrically-generated open-world environments containing complex goal hierarchies. \andrew{By sampling complex maps, while constraining possible paths and goal locations, the authors created varied naturalistic experiments that could nevertheless cleanly disentangle different models of goal generalization.} \andrew{For researchers who want to build on games,} there is a growing ecosystem of tools for building complex naturalistic experimental paradigms, and evaluating humans and models with them\andrew{--- such as NiceWebRL\footnote{\url{https://github.com/KempnerInstitute/nicewebrl}}, which enables web-browser human experiments using ML environments.}

 Moreover, expanding the naturalism of our experiments \emph{enhances} our ability to develop generalizable theories, as we argue next.